Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - Buildings now use the 5th frame of `pips.shp` to display the shield strength while other units uses the 16th frame by default.
   - `Pips.Shield` can be used to specify which pip frame should be used as shield strength.
 If only 1 digit set, then it will always display it, or if 3 digits set, it will respect `ConditionYellow` and `ConditionRed`. `Pips.Shield.Building` is used for BuildingTypes.
   - `pipbrd.shp` will use its 4th frame to display an infantry's shield strength and the 3th frame for other units if `pipbrd.shp` has extra 2 frames.
 And `BracketDelta` can be used as additional `PixelSelectionBracketDelta` for shield strength.
+- `CanBeStolen` controls whether allows the attacker to recover his shield by damaging this shield (if he can)
+- `CanBeStolenType`  controls whether allows the attacker to get the same shield by damaging this shield (if he can)
 - Warheads have new options that interact with shields.
   - `Shield.Penetrate` allows the warhead ignore the shield and always deal full damage to the TechnoType itself.
 It also allows targeting the TechnoType as if shield doesn't exist.
   - `Shield.Break` allows the warhead to always break shields of TechnoTypes.
 This is done before damage is dealt.